 In Little Acorns nursery we regard snack and meal times as important parts of our day.
 Eating represents a social time for children and adults.
 At snack and meal times we aim to provide nutritious food, which meets the children's individual dietary needs.
 Meal times provide an opportunity for us to teach our children about eating healthy and the similarities and differences we have.
 It also helps to support British values such as having good manners and being aware of boundaries and expected behaviour.

-It is our aim to support all children in gaining the skills needed to be an active member of society, but we acknowledge this can only happen if we work in partnership with the child’s parents and carers.
-After many years of delivering care and education within our provision we have learnt that children need to be able to express and display a wide range of feelings in order to learn how to self-regulate their behaviour; they need to do this without the fear of physical punishment or punishment that causes pain or humiliation to the child.
+It is our aim to support all children in gaining the skills needed to be active members of society, but we acknowledge this can only happen if we work in partnership with the child’s parents and carers.
+After many years of delivering care and education within our provision, we have learned that children need to be able to express and display a wide range of feelings in order to learn how to self-regulate their behaviour; they need to do this without the fear of physical punishment or punishment that causes pain or humiliation to the child.
 We do not use or threaten to use any punishment which could adversely affect a child’s wellbeing.

 Out of School at All Saints Ltd believes that parents are entitled to expect courtesy and prompt, careful attention to their needs and wishes.
 We welcome suggestions on how to improve our setting and will give prompt and serious attention to any concerns about the running of the setting.
 We anticipate that most concerns will be resolved quickly by an informal approach to the appropriate member of staff.
 If this does not achieve the desired result, we have a set of procedures for dealing with concerns.
 We aim to bring all concerns about the running of our setting to a satisfactory conclusion for all of the parties involved.